anubhav-auth/CoinLog/README.md

 ## Contact

-For any questions or feedback, please reach out to [your email](mailto:anubahvjaiswal2002@gmail.com).
+For any questions or feedback, please contact [your email](mailto:youremail@example.com).